STOP THE CONNECTICUT HOSPITAL PATIENT SCAM!

 SB 494 would protect and expand a system that lets hospitals buy prescription drugs at steep discounts, charge patients full price, and keep the difference.
 If you think hospital bandits should not be rewarded for ripping off patients, now is the time to speak up.

-Keep it short & direct.
-Staff track calls, and every call matters, especially from constituents within a legislator’s district.
+• Keep it short & direct.
+Staff track calls, and every call matters!

 You can use these talking points:

-I am a Connecticut resident and constituent of yours, and I’m calling to urge a NO vote on SB 494.
+• I am a Connecticut resident and constituent, and I’m calling to urge a NO vote on SB 494.

 Extra tips for callers:

-Send an email, and be sure to sign off with your name and town/zip code so they know you are their constituent.
+• Send your legislator an email, and be sure to sign it with your name and town.

 SAMPLE EMAIL:

-I am a constituent from [TOWN], and I am writing to urge you to vote NO on SB 494.
+I am a Connecticut resident from [TOWN], and I am writing to urge you to vote NO on SB 494.

 Hospitals should not be allowed to buy prescription drugs at steep discounts through a program intended to help low-income and vulnerable patients, then turn around and charge patients full price while keeping the difference.